amanprateek123/Anime-App-Project/README.md

 2. Clone the repo using git clone <forked repo url>
 3. npm i to intall all dependencies.
 4. expo start/npm start to start the app.
+5. You can run your app on web by pressing key 'w' after expo devtools is running.
+6. For andriod emulator , press key 'a'.

 React Native Docs :- [Click](https://reactnative.dev/)